darevalog/Reto_3-Diego_Arevalo/README.md

    - `class point`: Point class to represent coordinates.
    - `class rectangle`: Rectangle class with methods to calculate area, perimeter and interference.
    - `class square`: Square class that inherits from Rectangle and adds functionality.
+   - `class color`: The "color" class was added for the sole purpose of highlighting the subtitles and ordering the data output.
+   - `class line`: The line class creates a line from given points.

 ## Use

-The "color" class was added for the sole purpose of highlighting the subtitles and ordering the data output:

 ```python
 import os